Educator Voices from This Course

 The more we understand and transform our own communication patterns, the more care, clarity, and flexibility we are able to bring to all of our life’s relationships.
 In the classroom, in particular, our skill in speaking clearly and listening empathically is vitally important.
 It helps us connect with students at a deeper level, enabling us to better meet their academic and personal needs.

-This eight-week online course offers an opportunity to deepen your mindfulness practice by exploring the realm of interpersonal communication in all aspects of your life: personal, social, and professional.
+This six-week virtual course offers an opportunity to deepen your mindfulness practice by exploring the realm of interpersonal communication in all aspects of your life: personal, social, and professional.
 The course draws upon the tools and insights of mindfulness practice, the internationally used system of Nonviolent Communication, and the science of nervous system regulation.
 Videos, exercises, and detailed lecture notes guide you through a step-by-step, integrated approach to understanding and transforming your communication.

 This course is specifically designed to help you: